-Meet the Competition Super Judges
+Meet Your Competition Super Judges

-Ambassador Jack Chow; Distinguished Service Professor, Carnegie Mellon Heinz College
+Ambassador Jack Chow – Distinguished Service Professor, Carnegie Mellon Heinz College

-Former U.S. ambassador Jack C. Chow served in pioneering roles in public service and global health diplomacy.
-He was the first Assistant Director-General of the World Health Organization on HIV/AIDS, Tuberculosis, and Malaria.
+Former U.S. is Distinguished Service Professor at Carnegie Mellon University Heinz College of Information Systems and Public Policy..
+He previously served in pioneering roles in public service and global health diplomacy.
+Dr. Chow was the first Assistant Director-General of the World Health Organization on HIV/AIDS, Tuberculosis, and Malaria.
 He held the rank of ambassador as the Special Representative on Global HIV/AIDS for Secretary of State Colin Powell and as the Deputy Assistant Secretary of State for Health and Science, the first U.S. diplomat of ambassador rank appointed to a public health mission.
 Dr. Chow led American diplomatic efforts in the establishment of the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and in countering global infectious diseases and bioterrorism threats.
-In previous positions, He served as a senior official at the State Department’s global affairs office, both the House and Senate Appropriations Committees, the Public Health Service at HHS, the Fogarty International Center of NIH, and the White House Office of Science and Technology Policy.
-In the private sector, Dr. Chow has been a consultant on global health at the RAND Corporation, McKinsey & Company, and PRTM/PwC.He joined the inaugural faculty of Heinz College’s Washington DC program, and has taught at the Pittsburgh and Australia campuses.
+In previous positions, he served as a senior official at the State Department’s global affairs office, both the House and Senate Appropriations Committees, the Public Health Service at the U.S. Department of Health and Human Services , the Fogarty International Center of the National Institutes of Health and the White House Office of Science and Technology Policy.
+In the private sector, Dr. Chow has been a consultant on global health at the RAND Corporation, McKinsey & Company, and Pricewaterhousecoopers.
 Dr. Chow holds several degrees, including an M.P.A. in International Policy from the Harvard University Kennedy School of Government and an M.D.
 Medicine from the University of California, San Francisco School of Medicine.

-Dr. Maha El Rabbat; Executive Director of the Middle East and North Africa (MENA) Health Policy Forum and Professor of Public Health in the Faculty of Medicine at Cairo University in Egypt
+Dr. Maha El Rabbat – Executive Director of the Middle East and North Africa (MENA) Health Policy Forum and Professor of Public Health in the Faculty of Medicine at Cairo University in Egypt